 What to do if your Gmail is not receiving emails

-Gmail is the most stable and reliable email service in existence, but sometimes there are still technical snafus that stop your emails from reaching the inbox.
+Gmail is the most stable and reliable email service in existence, but there are still technical snafus that stop your emails from reaching the inbox now and again.
 This can amount to a minor disaster if the email is important (such as a lucrative job offer).
-So what do you do when your Gmail is not receiving emails?
+So, what do you do when your Gmail is not receiving emails?
 Here’s a list of troubleshooting tips you can try if emails are not received in Gmail.

-If your Gmail is not receiving emails, it could be down to various things.
+If your Gmail is not receiving emails, it could come down to a variety of things.
 The first thing is to check that the email hasn't gone to another folder by mistake (such as the spam folder).
-Then check your storage level to see if you've run out of space.
-Your inbox settings might also be misconfigured.
+You can also check your storage level to see if you've run out of space.
+And don't forget that your inbox settings could also be misconfigured.

 Check your spam folder first

-If an email from a particular sender is always going to spam, you can set up a Gmail filter, and in the setup, specify Never send to spam.
+If an email from a particular sender is always going to spam, you can set up a Gmail filter and specify Never send to spam.

 Check your trash folder next

 The next step is to see if the email is in your trash.
-When deleting another email, it’s very easy t0 get carried away and unintentionally delete another one.
+When deleting another email, it’s very easy to get carried away and unintentionally delete another one.
 So check the trash folder next.
-Or in the Gmail search bar, type in:trash <email keyword>
+Or, in the Gmail search bar, type in:trash <email keyword>.

 Check to see if a filter is archiving the email unread